subalterngames/cacophony/README.md

 1. It's funny.
 2. You're all using stuff named "Ableton" and "Pro Tools" and "Reaper" as if that evokes any emotion at all.

+## 6. Mascot

+Cacophony's mascot is Casey the Transgender Cacodemon.
+No official artwork of Casey exists because I don't want to be cursed.